damar-wicaksono/trace-simexp/README.rst

 ----------

 `trace-simexp` is hosted on a private repository on `BitBucket`_.
-Only those who has access to the project `lrs-uq` is allowed to read and/or write.
+Only those who is a team member of `lrs-uq` has access and is allowed to read and/or write.

 - Issue Tracker: https://bitbucket.org/lrs-uq/trace-simexp/issues
 - Source Code: https://bitbucket.org/lrs-uq/trace-simexp